darrenat10gen/mrloader/README.md

 ![alt text](doc/emr-job-running.png?raw=true "Running Cluster")

 Under the **Map/Reduce** section, there are a series of stats that can be refreshed as the job runs.
-EMR will chunk large files into tasks and create tasks for smaller files, then generate a **Map Tasks Remaining** graph which will burn down to zero as the ob progresses :
+EMR will chunk large files into tasks and create tasks for smaller files, then generate a **Map Tasks Remaining** graph which will burn down to zero as the job progresses :

 ![alt text](doc/emr-mapreduce-stats.png?raw=true "MapReduce Stats")

 At this time, you can also check that the target collection in MongoDB is receiving inserts.
-The [MongoDB Management Service](http://mms.mongodb.com) is a good way to confirm this, this is what the demo run looks like for a large MongoDB Cluster :
+The [MongoDB Management Service](http://mms.mongodb.com) is a good way to confirm.
+This is what the demo run looks like for a large MongoDB Cluster :

 ![alt text](doc/mms-large-load.png?raw=true "Loading 500,000 docs per second")